MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-azure-active-directory-sso.md

 ---
 title: Azure Active Directory (Azure AD) SSO
-description: Learn how you can configure your gateway to enable single sign-on (SSO) to the data gateway to access cloud data sources that rely on Azure Active Directory based authentication.
+description: Learn how you can enable single sign-on to access cloud data sources that rely on Azure Active Directory from the Power BI Admin portal.
 author: arthiriyer
 ms.author: arthii
 ms.reviewer: ''